MatteoGuadrini/nosqlapi/README.md

 `Connection(parameters...)`

 Constructor for creating a connection to the database.
-Returns a `Session` object.
+This object has a `connect` method that returns a `Session` object.
 It takes a number of parameters which are database dependent.

 ### Globals